Victorian Amateur Football Association: MAFA

-On Monday, 22 March 1920, a meeting of the (then) Metropolitan Amateur Football Association decided to resume the inter-club competition that it had suspended for the duration of World War I at the end of the 1915 season.
-The MAFA announced that the re-formed competition would be between four of the "pre-war" clubs — namely, Collegians Football Club, South Yarra Amateur Football Club, Elsternwick Football Club, and Melbourne University Football Club (later University Blacks) — and four "new clubs" — namely, Old Melburnians, Old Caulfield Grammarians, Melbourne Swimming Club Football Club and the Teachers’ College Football Club.
+In 1920, the MAFA announced that the re-formed competition would be between four of the "pre-war" clubs — namely, Collegians Football Club, South Yarra Amateur Football Club, Elsternwick Football Club, and Melbourne University Football Club (later University Blacks) — and four "new clubs" — namely, Old Melburnians, Old Caulfield Grammarians, Melbourne Swimming Club Football Club and the Teachers’ College Football Club.

-Victorian Amateur Football Association (VAFA)
+By 1922, the association was divided into 2 sections of 8.
+Only four years later, three sections were established: Section A with 10 clubs and Section B and C with 8 clubs each.

+VAFA and growth

-In 1933 it changed its name to the Victorian Amateur Football Association.
+In 1933, the MAFA changed its name to the Victorian Amateur Football Association (VAFA).